awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/iam-policy-examples-asm-secrets.md

 ## Allow Read Access to Specific Secrets in AWS Secrets Manager<a name="iam-policy-examples-asm-specific-secrets"></a>

-The following IAM policy allows read access to specific resources \(secrets\) that you create in AWS Secrets Manager:
+The following IAM policy allows read access to specific resources \(secrets\) that you create in AWS Secrets Manager\.

 ```
 {